-Although journalists and whistleblowers have used secure email services for several years, now regular individuals recognize the benefits of email encryption; it is the only way to send and receive secure emails.
+Although journalists and whistleblowers have used secure email services for several years, now regular individuals recognize the benefits of email encryption with services like Tutanota and ProtonMail leading the way; it is the only way to send and receive secure emails.
 Along with antivirus, password managers, and a VPN, a secure email service is another necessary weapon in your digital armor.

 Read on for our comparison of Tutanota and ProtonMail and to find out which encrypted email service we recommend out of the two.